-"Kezia," Mother would call to her, "if you're a good girl you can come down and take off father's boots."
-Slowly the girl would slip down the stairs, more slowly still across the hall, and push open the drawing-room door.
+"Kezia," Mother would call to her, "if you're a 2. good girl you can come down and take off father's boots."
+Slowly the girl would slip down the stairs, slip down: come more slowly still across the hall, and push open the drawing-room door.